-Laminate flooring has remained a trusty option for many commercial outfits due to its range of styles and planks, cost effectiveness and ease of installation.
+Because of its variety of styles and planks, low cost, and ease of installation, laminate flooring has remained a reliable option for many commercial establishments.
 Furthermore, since its inception, laminate flooring has developed significantly, available with a variety of features including bevelled edges, textured finish and vast range of plank sizes, colours and patterns.
 It can take heavy traffic quite well, if a good quality product is selected, so is a durable option.
 Laminate is easily maintained with a sweep or light vacuum and damp mop.
 It won’t, however, tolerate moisture.
 Areas that become damp or wet should be dried up quickly.
 Laminate will hold up well against footwear but can be prone to scratches with heavy wear over time.

 Luxury Vinyl Tile (LVT) has become as popular in residential and commercial spaces as laminate, which once dominated the flooring market, and thanks to the emergence of DIY plank options, it has become as accessible to install.
 With all the benefits of laminate; durability, range of styles and plank sizes, and easy maintenance, it ticks all the boxes with the added benefits of being scratch resistant and water resistant.
 Some types can even be waterproof.
 Made up of a textured wear layer over a digital print, and an insulation backing, it’s a product that will look the part and stand the test of time.
 It also offers good grip to minimise slipping hazard.